-The roads in Sikkim are often steep, narrow, mucky and broken.
+Sikkim road journeys often took us on steep, narrow, mucky and broken roads.

-Shared taxis are the fabric of life in Sikkim, where no public transport ply the rough mountain roads.
+Shared taxis are the fabric of life in Sikkim (the most used Sikkim transport), where no public buses ply the rough mountain roads.
 There are no timetables or location routes.
-Yet everything from people to documents to bottles of fresh brews efficiently get ported from one end of the state to another.
+Yet everything from people to documents to bottles of fresh brews efficiently get transported from one end of Sikkim state to another.

 It was in a shared taxi ride to Mangan that we met Joon, a civil engineer who went out of his way to help us get permits for Dzongu at the district magistrate’s office on election day.
 He introduced us as old friends to the officer in charge, and helped us secure documents to hasten the process.

-Our host family even chided me for asking if the vegetables they grow are organic, because that is the only way of farming they’ve known in Sikkim.
+Our host family even chided me for asking if the vegetables they grow are organic, because there should be no such thing as ‘organic Sikkim’.
+That is the only way of farming they’ve known.
 Much before the world gave food without chemicals a fancy name.

 On our way out of the state, I observed in fascination, the point where the Rangeet River from Darjeeling joins the mighty Teesta.
 Each charts a different journey through the mountains.
 Yet at one point, the Rangeet flows into the Teesta, and the colors of its waters, the intensity of its flow, and its humble origins are quickly forgotten.